Reymondli/UTCourseReview/README.md

 ### Step 3.2: Click on New Comment Button
 If user has already taken the course or has some idea about the course, he/she can add new comment for the course, by selecting "New Comment" button from Course Review Page (Step 3).
+Once clicked, user will be brought to Add Review Page.
+There are 6 fields that user MUST provided in order to submit the review: Professor Name, Year of taken, Hardness, Useful, Interest, Comment.
+Once all fields are filled, simply click "Submit" button to submit.

+### Note: as a protection mechanism on UTCR Website, user from each IP can only submit ONE review to a course.
+Second time of review post won't be allowed.

+### Step 3.3: Click on Favorite Button
+From course review page (Step 3), user can add this course to favorite list, simply click the "Favorite" button.
+Once completed, "Favorite" button will be disabled for this course.

+## Step 4: Favorite Tab
+At any time of search period (step 1 -> Step 3), user can always go to Favorite Tab and check what's been saved to their local device.
+The each row of favorite list contains complete course code and course name.
+If user no longer need a course and wish to remove it from the favorite list, simply swipe to delete.
+### Note: Course saved in Favorite Tab are presist data, meaning it won't be cleared when user closed the app or device shut down.
+However, data will disappear if user uninstalled and reinstall the app on device.
+(Or Clean and Re-build the app on simulator)

+## Credit
+UTCR iOS App is designed and developed by Rey Li.
+This app uses API from UTCR website, designed and developed by Rick Jia.
+Data from Cobalt UofT.
+More detail of UTCR website can be found here: https://github.com/ruihan-jia/UofTCourseReview